 What Conditions are IV Ketamine Most Effective For?

 Ketamine is an innovative, cutting-edge medication for difficult to treat cases of common mental illnesses.
 Conditions that are effectively treated by ketamine are listed below.
+An intranasal formulation of esketamine (Spravato) is also available now.
 If you or a loved one has been diagnosed with one of these conditions, and are not responding well to current treatments, please contact us.

 Major depression is a common medical condition affecting millions of people around the globe.
 Individuals with major depression often experience depressed mood, sleep disturbances, loss of interested in pleasurable activities, feelings of guilt and hopelessness, among other symptoms.
 Depression often interferes with work, school, and relationships.

 Bipolar disorder is a mood disorder that is characterized by mood highs and mood lows that are more intense and longer lasting than the highs and lows of everyday life.
 The high phase is called hypomania if mild, and mania, if severe.
 The low phase is called bipolar depression.